-Members chose Intercare as their new claims administrator as of July 1, 2023, and they will continue to receive hands-on assistance and training regarding Workers' Compensation claims, including Work Comp 101 training, triage reporting options, and a revised Claims Reporting Manual providing guidance on reporting claims.
-Intercare will also work to identify qualified medical providers closer to member cities and will continue to provide help with reporting COVID-19 claims in accordance with the law.
+Members chose Intercare as their claim's administrator beginning July 1, 2023, and they will continue to receive hands-on assistance and training regarding Workers' Compensation claims, including Work Comp 101 training, triage reporting options, and a revised Claims Reporting Manual providing guidance on reporting claims.
+Intercare will also help to identify qualified medical providers closer to member cities and work with members and injured employees to find modified duty opportunities to reduce lost time and promote healing.